scranton/scranton.github.io/_drafts/canary-deployments-with-solo.md

 We should see the same results as the `/petstore`.

-If we want to route to a function with parameters, we can do that too.
+If we want to route to a function with parameters, we can do that too by telling Gloo how to find the `id` parameter.
+In this case, it happens to be a path parameter, but it could come from other parts of the request:

 ```shell
 glooctl add route \